-The brief summary from BOTM states “A satchel, a sketchbook, and a photograph connect the lives of a present-day archivist and a mysterious Victorian woman in this sweeping tale told across a century.”
+The brief summary of The Clockmaker’s Daughter from Book Of The Month states “A satchel, a sketchbook, and a photograph connect the lives of a present-day archivist and a mysterious Victorian woman in this sweeping tale told across a century.”

 Sadly, as these stories sometimes go, The Clockmaker’s Daughter didn’t even come close to my expectations.
 Morton is known for engaging writing, building suspense, and weaving intricate tales that connect generations.
 I’m often left breathless, moved, and absolutely blown away by her characters and the connections between them.
 I knew things weren’t going well when I kept putting down this book in favor of others.
 However, sometimes you’ll find a slow start as Morton builds the background story, so I kept going.

 As character after character is introduced, it became harder and harder to keep track of everyone and understand how they fit into the narrative.
 Their stories, while intriguing, felt scattered and unrelated.
 Plus, the sheer number of time periods and individuals meant each one only gets snippets of attention.
 Jumping back and forth across history is usually an aspect I love most about Morton’s work, but in this instance it was too much.
 I was left wanting more from each story, which is ironic considering it felt like it took AGES to read this one.